pachterlab/seqspec/docs/SEQSPEC_TOOL.md

 - `-f` selects how to combine multiple onlists:
   - `product` (cartesian product)
   - `multi` (row-aligned, zip with padding)
+- optionally, `--auth-profile PROFILE` uses a named auth profile for protected remote onlists.
-- `yaml` corresponds to the `seqspec` file.
+- `yaml` corresponds to the `seqspec` file and may be plain YAML or `.yaml.gz`.

-_Note_: If, for example, there are multiple regions with the specified `region_type` in the modality (e.g. multiple barcodes), then `seqspec onlist` will return a path to an onlist that it generates where the entries in that onlist are the cartesian product of the onlists for all of the regions found.
+_Note_: `-s region-type` is only valid when the matching regions come from one read geometry.
+If the same `region_type` appears across multiple reads in the modality, `seqspec onlist` errors and asks you to use `-s read` or `-s region` instead.

 ### Examples